-The following requirements, which currently apply to "personal watercraft," are broadened to apply to "vessels":43
+The following requirements, which currently apply to "personal watercraft," are broadened to apply to "livery vessels":43

-- A livery may not knowingly lease or rent a vessel to any person under 18 years of age. - A livery may not knowingly lease or rent a vessel to any person unless the livery first obtains a policy from a licensed insurance carrier in Florida, which insures the livery and renter against any accident, loss, injury, property damage, or other casualty caused by or resulting from the operation of the vessel.
-The policy must provide coverage of at least \$500,000 per
+- A livery may not knowingly lease or rent a livery vessel to any person under 18 years of age. - A livery may not knowingly lease or rent a vessel to any person unless the livery first obtains a policy from a licensed insurance carrier in Florida, which insures the livery and renter against any accident, loss, injury, property damage, or other casualty caused by or resulting from the operation of the vessel.
+Liveries, other than those renting personal watercraft, must have sufficient insurance to cover the livery vessels.
+The livery and renter must have proof of insurance available for inspection at the location where the vessels are being leased or rented or offered for lease or rent.
+The livery shall provide the insurance carrier's name and address and the insurance policy number to each renter.
+Liveries shall offer insurance to the renter. - The bill requires any person delivering instruction regarding the safe operation of vessels or pre-rental or pre-ride instruction must have successfully completed a boating safety education course approved by the National Association of State Boating Law Administrators and the state of Florida.